How to get the most out of hiring a B2B SaaS marketing agency (and avoid common pitfalls)

 Now let’s take a look at how we help SaaS companies avoid these avoidable, costly mistakes.

-Like a lot of things – actually, almost everything – at Powered by Search, our onboarding is systemised and built up from a holistic perspective.
+Our onboarding process at Powered By Search is systemised and built up from a holistic perspective.

-We create and publish a lot of content including several podcasts about how we do things differently from other SaaS marketers.
-For example:
+We create and publish a lot of content outlining our approach to specific marketing strategies and how we do things differently from other SaaS marketers.
+Here are just a few examples of this content:

 - How we build demand generation flywheels for our clients